 You can also consult them if you’re not sure how to proceed before a medical check-up or an appointment at the hospital.

 Analysis of your medication profileIn addition to closely monitoring your diabetes treatment, your pharmacist will ensure that any medications prescribed for other health issues will not interfere with those you are already taking or adversely affect your blood sugar levels.
 Since over-the-counter drugs and natural health products can also interfere with prescription drugs, it is essential that you ask your pharmacist’s advice before taking any.

 Prescription renewalsHaving your pharmacist synchronize all your prescription renewals so they fall on the same date, where possible, is one of the best ways to help you manage your treatments and help your pharmacist ensure you are taking all your medications.

 Diabetes treatment: more than just medicationMedication isn’t the only thing that will help you control your type 2 diabetes.
 Exercise, diet, and weight are all important points to consider.

 Your pharmacist can provide basic guidelines or recommend specialized resources you can turn to for advice.

 Services to make your life easierYour pharmacist understands your situation and the challenges type 2 diabetes can present.
-He or she is a medicine specialist who will take all the time you need to provide advice on the treatment and the disease, and also to reassure you and address any questions and concerns you may have.
+He or she will provide the advice, support and treatment options you need to best manage your diabetes.
 It is even easier to take advantage of these services when you always deal with the same team.

 The pharmacy services presented in this section are offered by pharmacist owners who are affiliated with PROXIM.
 The pharmacists are solely responsible for the professional activities carried out during the practice of pharmacy.